 August 23, 2008

 The following is one of my favorite water-harvesting stories.
-It comes from one of my mentors, Russ Buhrow, and has inspired me in much of my work.
-It is amazing what Russ produced with stormwater, something too many people consider to be a waste or a liability, but as Russ shows, is actually a great resource.
+It comes from the life experience of one of my mentors, Russ Buhrow, and has inspired me in much of my work.
+It is amazing what Russ produced with stormwater, something too many people consider to be a waste or a liability.
+However, as Russ shows, stormwater is actually a great resource.

-In summer 1980, plant sciences graduate student Russ Buhrow decided to take a break from the books to gain “hands-on” knowledge by dryfarming in the middle of the simmering desert city of Tucson, Arizona, where annual rainfall averages 12 inches (304 mm).
+In the summer of 1980, plant-sciences graduate student Russ Buhrow decided to take a break from the books to gain hands-on knowledge through dry-farming in the middle of the simmering desert city of Tucson, Arizona, where annual rainfall averages 11 inches (280 mm).
 Taking his cue from the ancient traditions of indigenous Tohono O’odham, Russ raised his crops solely on direct rainfall and runoff harvested from short bursts of sporadic summer monsoon rains.
-Yet Russ’s situation was somewhat different from his Native American neighbors.
+Russ’s situation was somewhat different from his Native American neighbors, though.
 He didn’t farm alluvial flats of a healthy desert ecosystem where runoff from surrounding mountains flows down a braiding arroyo to a field.
-Instead, he farmed a semi-urban vacant lot between a dry riverbed and cinder block apartment buildings.
-Rather than intercepting runoff from low desert mountains and foothills, Russ learned to harvest runoff from rooftops, yards, parking lots, and a city street.
+Instead, he farmed a semi-urban vacant lot between a dry riverbed and cinder-block apartment buildings.
+Rather than intercepting runoff from low-desert mountains and foothills, Russ learned to harvest runoff from rooftops, yards, parking lots, and a city street.

-With permission from the landowner he dug several 8- x 8-foot (2.4- x 2.4-m) sunken garden beds where the weeds grew tallest.
-Berms stretched to either side on the downslope side of his basins like open arms of a big welcoming hug for rainwater runoff (see Fig. 11, after article, for the multi-year progression of Russ’ fields).
-He planted seeds as the summer storms rolled in.
+With permission from the landowner, he dug several 8- x 8-foot (2.4- x 2.4-m) sunken garden beds where the weeds grew tallest.
+Berms stretched to either side on the downslope side of his basins, like open arms for rainwater runoff (see Fig. 1 for the multi-year progression of Russ’ fields, and Figs. 2 & 3 for the context in which these fields were located).
+Russ planted seeds as the summer storms rolled in.
 Thunder cracked, lightening flashed, and the rain came down in sheets.
-Russ stood in the middle of it all and watched.
+He stood in the middle of it all and watched.
 He saw water pool in the garden basins.
-He also noticed water pouring off a parking lot just upslope of the basins and quickly dug a ditch as a diversion swale, directing runoff from parking lot to garden.
+He also noticed water pouring off a parking lot just upslope of the basins, and quickly dug a ditch as a diversion swale to direct runoff from parking lot to garden.

 After 40 minutes the rain stopped.
-With the soil now saturated, his seeds germinated in just 3 to 5 days.
+Planted in soil which had just been saturated, his seeds germinated in just 3–5 days.
 Russ was full of adrenaline.
 As he says, “When you see the rain flow like that, it’s a EUREKA moment.
-You see the water and realize, this really works!”
-The parking lot ditch had just increased his water resources five-fold.
+You see the water and realize that this really works!”
+The parking-lot ditch had just increased his water resources five-fold.
 He went right to work, expanding his planting area to 700 square feet (65 m²).

 From then on, no matter how far away he was, Russ always ran to the garden when rain started to fall.
 “It’s amazing how much water you can catch in neighborhoods,” he says.
 “You just need to watch the sheet flow when it rains.”
 Rain and runoff revealed the land’s subtle slopes and depressions.
 He saw how much water flowed and where.
 Then he figured out how to catch and use it.

 In winter the fields went fallow, but Russ stayed active.
-Once, standing in the rain, he saw excessive runoff rushing down Columbus Boulevard, an asphalted arterial street that dead ended 400 yards (360 m) from his garden.
+Once, standing in the rain, he saw excessive runoff rushing down Columbus Boulevard, an asphalted arterial street that dead-ended 400 yards (366 m) from his garden.
 “FREE WATER!”
 Russ yelled.
-He dug a 1/4-mile (0.8 km) long diversion swale/ditch from the street to his garden (Fig. 4A and Fig. 4B).
+He dug a 1/4-mile (0.4 km) diversion swale/ditch from the street to his garden (Figs. 7A, 7B).
 He reworked the old garden beds and added new ones.
-When finished, the garden basins ranged from 100 to 700 square feet (9-63 m²) each.
-Together they resembled a series of stepped terraces that directed overflow water from the upper gardens to the lower gardens (Figs. 5, 6, 7, 8).
-The combined planting area was now 1/2 acre (0.1 ha).
+When finished, the garden basins ranged from 100 to 700 square feet (9 to 63 m²) each.
+Together they resembled a series of stepped terraces that directed overflow water from the upper gardens to the lower gardens (Figs. 8, 9, 10, 11).
+The combined planting area was now 1/2 acre (0.2 ha).

-That summer two big storms flooded the long swale with water 8 inches (20 cm) deep and 2-3 feet (60 – 90 cm) wide.
-Both storms lasted less than an hour and made Russ run through the garden, euphoric from the water, terrorized by lightening, and exhausted by effort.
-With the diversion swale running above (upslope of) the top of the terraced garden basins, Russ could temporarily divert the flow into a specific field by cutting an opening in the swale’s berm, then blocking the water’s flow within the swale at a location just downslope of the cut, to force more flow into this field.
-He created this “blockage” by throwing wads of weeds and brush into the swale and packing them down with his shovel, his feet, and rocks, then piling dirt behind the brush.
+That summer, two big storms flooded the long swale with water 8 inches (20 cm) deep and 2–3 feet (0.6–0.9 m) wide.
+Both storms lasted less than an hour and had Russ running through the garden, euphoric from the water, terrorized by lightening, and exhausted by effort.
+With the diversion swale running above (upslope of) the top of the terraced garden basins, Russ could temporarily divert the flow into a specific field by cutting an opening in the swale’s berm and then blocking the water’s flow within the swale at a location just downslope of the cut, to force more flow into this field.
+He created this blockage by throwing wads of weeds and brush into the swale and packing them down with his shovel, his feet, and rocks, then piling dirt behind the brush.
 Next, he’d run down the swale to the next field, and make a new cut in the berm and a new barrier just downslope of it.
 Running back up to the first diversion Russ would wait until the first field was well watered, then remove the original barrier of weeds, rock, and soil, and use this material to plug the cut in the berm so the water flowed down the main swale again.
 That done, he’d run down the swale to make sure the second cut and barrier were diverting water into his second field.
 If all was well, he’d dash off to the next field for another diversion cut and barrier.
 And so on, until the water stopped flowing.

-Russ was passionate about harvesting water, but he made sure he didn’t collect more than could infiltrate into the soil.
-If water sits on the soil’s surface for more than two or three days it can activate a denitrifying bacteria (caused by a lack of oxygen in the soil), which can decrease soil fertility.
+Russ was passionate about harvesting water, but he made sure he didn’t collect more than could infiltrate into the soil, since if water sits on the soil’s surface for more than two or three days, it can activate a denitrifying bacteria (caused by a lack of oxygen in the soil), which can decrease soil fertility.
 Yellow spots in fields where water ponds for several days indicate denitrification.
 Russ prevented such problems by spreading water throughout the landscape, improving the soil’s water-absorbing capacity with organic matter and vegetation, and having adequate spillways for overflow water.

-As surplus water overflowed from his fields and moistened the soil beyond and below his gardens, Russ expanded his garden by constructing new sets of terraced fields, each with raised berms to retain overflow water from the fields above (fig. 11).
+As surplus water overflowed from his fields and moistened the soil beyond and below his gardens, Russ expanded his garden by constructing new sets of terraced fields, each with raised berms to retain overflow water from the fields above (Fig. 1, above).
 He soon had a full acre (0.4 ha) cultivated with corn, tepary and lima beans, Mixta and Moschata squash, devil’s claw, watermelon, sunflowers, cow peas, and, in a wet fall and winter, I’itoi onions and artichokes (Figs. 12, 13, 14).

 Just two decent summer storms, spaced well apart, were enough to support his crops.
-Russ planted hardy heirloom seeds of dryland crops in coordination with the first good summer rain (see Notes 1 and 2 at end of article).
-He harvested runoff from rainfalls as light as a tenth of an inch.
+Russ planted hardy heirloom seeds of dryland crops in coordination with the first good summer rain (see Notes 1 and 2 below).
+He harvested runoff from rainfalls as light as 0.1 inch (2.54 mm).

-Only once in five years did Russ’s fields fail.
+Only once in five years did Russ’ fields fail.
 The rains just wouldn’t cooperate.
-They were too little, spaced too close together, or too far apart.
-But when they did cooperate the fields were very productive.
-One year, he harvested 2 tons of mature squash along with another ton of calabacitas (immature squash) – 400 lbs (180 kg) picked on one day alone.
-Harvests of 17,000 devil’s claw (the young fruits are eaten like okra, the dried fiber is used for traditional basket making) in a good season were common.
+They were too light, spaced too close together, or too far apart.
+But when they did cooperate, the fields were very productive.
+One year, Russ harvested 2 U.S. tons (1.8 metric tons) of mature squash along with another U.S. ton (0.9 metric tons) of calabacitas (immature squash)—400 lbs (180 kg) of which were picked in just one day.
+In a good season, harvests of 17,000 devil’s claw—the young fruits of are eaten like okra, and the dried fiber of which is used for traditional basketmaking—were common.

 Russ had no money for tractors, pumps, pesticides, or water.
 But he also had no debts since he took no loans.
-Working with natural cycles his only significant investment was his time.
+Thanks to working with natural cycles, his only significant investment was his time.
 Russ describes those times as some of the happiest of his life.

-For 10 years Russ farmed within the sprawling city of Tucson, relying solely on runoff from desert rains for water.
-He did not contribute to groundwater depletion and provided a lot of fresh produce for his family, friends, and neighbors.
-He was connected with the natural elements–”If you’re not, you fail,” he says.
+For ten years Russ farmed within the sprawling city of Tucson, relying solely on runoff from desert rains for water.
+He did not contribute to groundwater depletion, while providing a lot of fresh produce for his family, friends, and neighbors.
+He was connected with the natural elements: “If you’re not, you fail,” he says.
 For Russ, this connection was perhaps the greatest benefit of his work, making him feel rooted, part of the natural flow of wind, rain, and sun.
 Through daily observation he gained numerous insights into the cycles of the Sonoran Desert.

 Enough, that is, if we recognize and value it.

-In 1990 Russ went to the Cape Verde Islands, off West Africa, where he used his experience as a reference for part of a USAid study of the islands’ forms of agriculture and diversity of locally adapted food crops.
-After 3 months he returned and took a full-time job as grounds curator at Tohono Chul Park, where he has created a number of water harvesting features – including the Jardin Sin Aguas.
+In 1990 Russ went to the Cape Verde Islands, off West Africa, where he used his experience as a resource for part of a USAID study of the islands’ forms of agriculture and diversity of locally adapted food crops.
+After 3 months he returned and took a full-time job as grounds curator at Tohono Chul Park, where he has created a number of water-harvesting features—including the Jardin Sin Aguas.
 Russ gives presentations on water harvesting and has a private consultation and design business.

 NOTE 1: SOURCE OF DRYLAND-ADAPTED FOOD CROP SEEDS